ilirosmanaj/sitc_to_oenace_mapper/README.md

     * As part of this, a bunch of other text similarity API-s were considered (e.g. [Parallel Dots](https://www.paralleldots.com/), [TwinWord](https://www.twinword.com/api/text-similarity.php), [RxNLP](https://rxnlp.com/text-similarity-api/#.XaL5uuYzY5k)), but all of them are too expensive for use.

+### Troubleshooting

+If tkinter does not work, install python3-tk via (tested on ubuntu only):

+`sudo apt-get install python3-tk`